lynnfaraday/aresmush.com/_root/web_portal/index.md

 {{#pretty-image}}/assets/media/web_portal/webportal.png{{/pretty-image}}

+## Video Guide

+For a visual guide to these features, you can check out the "Playing from the Web Portal" screencast from the [MUSH 101 Tutorial](/mush-101/play-webportal).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/x4RD3SE7EU8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Character Creation

 Through the Web Portal, you can create your character with a few clicks of the mouse.
 The web chargen provides feedback for common issues as you go, and easy links to all the information you'll need.